Kenyan LGBTQ activist's body found in metal box | Law-Order

 - Kenya

-Police in Kenya are investigating the death of an LGBTQ activist whose body was found stuffed in a metal box.
+Kenyan police were investigating the death of an LGBTQ activist whose body was found stuffed in a metal box, as human rights groups on Friday decried the killing.

-Police say a motorcycle taxi operator reported seeing the box being dumped by a vehicle with no license plates.
+Police say a motorcycle taxi operator reported seeing the box being dumped by a vehicle with no licence plates.

 The rider reported the incident to police officers who were manning a nearby roadblock.